Yueyue07/images-hub/README.md

 # images-hub
-This is the website to input and display your favorite images
+This is the website to allow users to save their favorite images by images' address